RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

    :feedback_c: Both compilers and interpreters are software.
    :feedback_d: Compilers can produce object code or byte code depending on the language.
 An interpreter produces neither.

-   Pick the best replacements for 1 and 2 in the following sentence.<br>  When comparing compilers and interpreters, a compiler is like 1 while an interpreter is like 2.
+   Pick the best replacements for 1 and 2 in the following sentence: When comparing compilers and interpreters, a compiler is like 1 while an interpreter is like 2.

 Special Ways to Execute Python in this Book
 -------------------------------------------